|Coordinates (approx.):||24.34836 S 30.96909 E|

 Up to the recent time (Wondermondo has no knowledge about the present situation) the interested visitors were kindly asked to contact Glencoe Farm before the visit to this unique monument of nature.
 Owners of the farm have told that the tree gets a few visitors every month thus they are considering to organise to develop some tourist facilities near it (1).

 Investigators of baobabs should take into account that the trunk of this tree might decrease in dry years.
-This variation can be significant - some another baobab in 1946 was per 60 cm less in diameter than in 1931!
+This variation can be significant - some another baobab in 1946 was by 60 cm less in diameter than in 1931!